What is the Milky Way?

-This is one of those photographic modalities in which the camera makes a difference .
-As we are going to need to increase the ISO sensitivity , to values high enough to get the maximum light before the stars start to appear as traces, if your camera does not manage noise well or it heats up easily, your photo will not look so good. as expected.
+This is one of those photographic modalities in which the camera makes a difference.
+As we will need to increase the ISO sensitivity to values high enough to get the maximum light before the stars start to appear as traces, if your camera does not manage noise well or it heats up quickly, your photo will not look so good.
+As expected.

-- It does not have to be a SLR camera , also an advanced compact or EVIL can easily support long exposures and offer excellent quality but I repeat, it should support high sensitivities (1600, 3200, 6400 ISO) to get a photograph of the Milky Way with decent quality.
+It does not have to be an SLR camera; an advanced compact or EVIL can easily support long exposures and offer excellent quality.
+Still, I repeat, it should help high sensitivities (1600, 3200, 6400 ISO) to get a photograph of the Milky Way with decent quality.